narramukhesh/projectone/projectoneflow/README.md

-OneFlow
+ProjectOneflow
 ============
-OneFlow Package is metadata-driven framework which implements all data-engineering patterns as a workload with deployment in-place
+ProjectOneflow Package is metadata-driven framework which implements all data-engineering patterns as a workload with deployment in-place
 ​

 Quick Start